Below we summarize the full set

 when used no more times than allowed.
 In the case of a fraud

-all the attributes wrapped in the ID Token
+all the attributes wrapped in the U-Prove Token

 can be efficiently computed from